aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pdf-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PDF to TSV in C++ Applications" h2="Convert PDF to TSV in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Converting PDF to TSV in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export PDF to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to TSV.
+<h2>Why to Convert PDF to TSV?</h2>

+PDF is a popular file format for sharing documents, but it is not suitable for data analysis and manipulation.
+TSV (Tab Separated Values) is a text-based format that is used to store tabular data.
+It is a simple and efficient way to store data in a structured format, which makes it ideal for data analysis and manipulation.
+Therefore, it is often necessary to convert PDF to TSV in order to make the data more accessible and easier to work with.

+<h2>How Aspose.Total Helps for PDF to TSV Conversion?</h2>

+Aspose.Total for C++ is a comprehensive file format automation library that provides a wide range of features for manipulating various file formats.
+It includes APIs for PDF, XLSX and TSV, which makes it an ideal choice for converting PDF to TSV.
+The process is simple and straightforward, and can be completed in two steps.

+In the first step, you can use Aspose.PDF for C++ to export PDF to XLSX.
+This API provides a wide range of features for manipulating PDF documents, including the ability to convert PDF to XLSX.

+In the second step, you can use Aspose.Cells for C++ to convert XLSX to TSV.
+This API provides a comprehensive set of features for manipulating spreadsheets, including the ability to convert XLSX to TSV.

+Overall, Aspose.Total for C++ makes it easy to convert PDF to TSV in C++.
+It provides a simple and efficient way to convert PDF documents to a format that is more suitable for data analysis and manipulation.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}